-- i. patient safety within their teaching clinics, remote clinics, simulated clinics and other interactions is paramount, and that care of patients and the supervision of this, is of an appropriate standard. - ii. the staff student ratio is sufficient to provide safe and accessible education of an appropriate quality. - iii. they manage concerns about a student's fitness to practice, or the fitness to practice of a member of staff in accordance with procedures referring appropriately to GOsC. - iv. appropriate fitness to practise policies and fitness to study policies are developed, implemented and monitored to manage situations where the

-- behaviour or health of students poses a risk to the safety of patients or colleagues. - v. the needs of patients outweigh all aspects of teaching and research. - vi. patients are able to access and discuss advice, guidance, psychological support, self-management, exercise, rehabilitation and lifestyle guidance in osteopathic care which takes into account their particular needs and preferences.
+- patient safety within their teaching clinics, remote clinics, simulated clinics and other interactions is paramount, and that care of patients and the supervision of this, is of an appropriate standard and based on effective shared decision making. - ii.
+Effective safeguarding policies are developed and implemented to ensure that action is taken when necessary to keep patients from harm, and that staff and students are aware of these and supported in taking action when necessary. - iii. the staff student ratio is sufficient to provide safe and accessible education of an appropriate quality - iv. they manage concerns about a student's fitness to practice, or the fitness to practice of a member of staff in accordance with procedures referring appropriately to GOsC - v. appropriate fitness to practise policies and fitness to study policies are developed, implemented and monitored to manage situations where the behaviour or health of students poses a risk to the safety of patients or colleagues - vi. the needs of patients outweigh all aspects of teaching and research - vii. patients are able to access and discuss advice, guidance, psychological support, self-management, exercise, rehabilitation and lifestyle guidance in osteopathic care which takes into account their particular needs and preferences.